Getting Started

 Operating System Compatibility

 External Internet access is necessary during the installation process for the installer to download and install additional dependencies.
-This ensures a seamless setup and optimal functionality of the Director on Red Hat Enterprise Linux 8.
-It’s worth noting that, due to the unique workings of the DNF package manager in Red Hat Enterprise Linux 8 with rolling package streams, an air-gapped installation process is not available.
+This ensures a seamless setup and optimal functionality of the Director on Red Hat Enterprise Linux 8 or 9.
+It’s worth noting that, due to the unique workings of the DNF package manager in Red Hat Enterprise Linux with rolling package streams, an air-gapped installation process is not available.

 Firewall Recommendations